 New Deal for Consumers

 The “New Deal for Consumers” initiative aimed at strengthening enforcement of EU consumer law in light of a growing risk of EU-wide infringements and at modernising EU consumer protection rules in view of market developments.
-The Commission adopted it on the 11 April 2018.
+The Commission adopted it on 11 April 2018.

 The initiative was composed of two proposals for Directives and a Communication.